IHE/HIE-Whitepaper/README.md

 replacement for the previous Opt-In policies including the research policy.
-Thus, now if that research application tries to access the patient’s data, it will be blocked as the patient does not have a current acknowledgement of the research policy.
+Thus, now if that research application tries to access the patient’s data, it will be blocked as the patient does not have a current acknowledgment of the research policy.

 ### 7.2.4 Security and Privacy in a Patient Safety Environment